LCC-CIT/CIS195-CourseMaterials/Labs/Lab04/Lab4Instructions.md

 ## Using CSS to Format Web Pages

-In this lab assignment you will practice using what you learned about CSS this week by applying it to the multi-page review web site you made for the previous lab.
+In this lab assignment you will practice using what you learned about CSS this week by applying it to the multi-page review web site you made for a previous lab.

 ### Part 1: A style sheet for a single page